Rizq0/be-nc-news/README.md

 ## Project Summary

-This project is an API build for the purpose of being a back end service for the accessing of application data programmatically, which will allow information to be provided to the front end architecture.
+This project is an API built to be a backend service for accessing application data programmatically, which will allow information to be provided to the frontend architecture.

-Skills used while completing this project have been listed as the bottom on this README.
+Skills used while completing this project have been listed at the bottom of this README.

 ## Hosted Version